ast0815/remu/docs/examples/03/README.rst

 ReMU handles the detector uncertainties by building a response matrix for each toy detector separately.
 These matrices are then used in parallel to calculate likelihoods.
-In the end the marginal (i.e. average) likelihood is used as the final answer.
+In the end, the marginal (i.e. average) likelihood is used as the final answer.
 Some advanced features of ReMU (like sparse matrices, or nuisance bins) require quite a bit of book-keeping to make the toy matrices behave consistently and as expected.
 This is handled by the :class:`.ResponseMatrixArrayBuilder`::

-    import matplotlib.pyplot as plt
-    from scipy import stats
+    from remu import binning
     from remu import migration
-    from copy import deepcopy

     builder = migration.ResponseMatrixArrayBuilder(1)